-The brick façades of 'brownstones', the chic residential buildings in Manhattan from early 1900's, was the inspiration for two slender towers in the heart of Amsterdam's financial district.
-The high and a lower tower allow the homes to take full advantage of sunlight and views.
+The brick façades of 'brownstones', the chic residential buildings in Manhattan from early 1900's, were the inspiration for two slender towers in the heart of Amsterdam's financial district.
+A high and a lower tower allow the homes to take full advantage of sunlight and views.
 Detailed masonry gives the building a strong appearance.
-The lobby area is brilliantly designed by Kate Hume- with a nod to Holland's iconic mid-century architect Dudok, mainly through a vertical tapestry of beautiful tiles.
+On the entrance the building is enhanced at night with a sparkly feature of glass lights from Bocci in a small canopy.